tvteamup/TVTBridge/README.md

 });
 ```

-### muteRequested
+### [ALL] muteRequested
-Fires when the game host requests that the game be muted.
+Fires when the game platform requests that the game be muted.

 #### Example:
 ```js